Shion (singer)

-Yu-hyang Park (朴有香, Boku Yūka), better known as Shion (詩音, meaning "lyrics-sound"), is a Korean Japanese R&B singer, who has been active since mid-2000s.
+Yu-hyang Park (朴有香, Boku Yūka), better known as Shion (詩音, meaning "lyrics-sound"), is a Japanese-born Korean R&B singer, who has been active since mid-2000s.
 Originally from the underground club scene, she has achieved widespread success in the mainstream J-pop scene since 2008.

 Career

 Early life

 Born in Yokohama with South Korean nationality, she grew up with her parents who were owners of a shot bar and during her childhood she had always been close to black music sounds such as ones by Marvin Gaye and Diana Ross that were often aired in the bar.
 She began voice training at the age of 10 and later stayed in Detroit, United States, training under Keith John, a long time backing vocalist for Stevie Wonder.
 She entered the Yokosuka club scene, signing with an indie record label in 2004.
 One of her early notable works was to be featured by Sendai-based hip hop band LGY in their 2006 album Jointed 2 Homies.